PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-12 07:26:29
+Last updated: 2024-04-12 07:27:04
-Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
-I swear that's the only one!
-Wait, which one did you find?" - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson